 |Flower Color||White, yellow|

-China Doll Plants require specific growing conditions in order to thrive indoors and can be fussy if these conditions are not met.
-The most important thing to remember when growing China Doll Plant is that they require lots of light and moisture and do not react well to changes in their growing conditions.
-Leaf drop commonly occurs in China Doll Plants if growing conditions are not right or change too quickly.
+China doll plants require specific growing conditions in order to thrive indoors and can be fussy if these conditions are not met.
+The most important thing to remember when growing a China doll plant is that they require lots of light and moisture and do not react well to frequent changes in their growing conditions.
+Leaf drop commonly occurs in China doll plants if their growing conditions are not right or change too quickly.

-China Doll Plants require medium to bright indirect light to thrive indoors.
-Choose a spot nearby a window, but make sure to protect your plant from any direct harsh rays, as they can burn the leaves and cause leaf drop.
-If you do not have enough light in your home to support a China doll plant (it will need at least four to five hours a day, consistently), you can supplement with an artificial grow light to help them thrive.
+China doll plants require lots of medium to bright indirect light in order to thrive indoors.
+Choose a spot nearby a window, but make sure to protect your plant from any direct harsh rays, as they can burn the plant's delicate leaves and cause leaf drop.
+If you do not have enough natural light in your home to support a China doll plant (it will need at least four to five hours a day, consistently), you can supplement with an artificial grow light to help it thrive.

-Plant your China Doll Plant in a well-draining soil mix.
-Commercially available potting mixtures are adequate for China Doll Plants.
-If you notice that the soil is not draining well, perlite or sand can be mixed in to help improve drainage.
+Plant your China doll plant in a moist but well-draining soil mix.
+Commercially available potting mixtures are typically adequate—if you notice that the soil is not draining well, perlite or sand can be mixed in to help improve drainage.

-Regular watering is vital to achieving a happy, healthy China Doll Plant.
-China Doll Plants should be watered once the top one inch of soil is dry, the frequency of which will vary depending on the season and environment in your home.
-At the same time, care needs to be taken not to overwater China Doll Plants as they cannot handle ‘wet feet’ and will easily develop root rot if their roots are left sitting in water.
+Regular watering is vital to achieving a happy, healthy China doll plant.
+They should be watered once the top inch of soil is dry, the frequency of which will vary depending on the season and environment in your home.
+At the same time, care needs to be taken not to overwater China doll plants, as they cannot handle "wet feet" and will easily develop root rot if left sitting in water.
 To avoid this issue, choose a pot with ample drained holes at its base.
 If you notice the leaves of the plant turning yellow or crunchy, that's a good indication that it's not receiving enough water.
 Likewise, black tips on the plant's leaves can signal it's being overwatered.

 Temperature and Humidity